george-nigm/Improvements-to-ML-algorithms/tasks.md

 4. 10/30/50% data dropping
     1. Creating a pull of datasets
     2. Performing expirements with imputing on this data
-5. Perform anomalie detection (4 methods) on
+5. Perform anomalie detection algorithms with imputed datasets (4 methods) on
     1. 2 initial datasets
     2. 5 standart datasets
 6. Perform anomalie detection (4 methods) on